Exact Instability Margin Analysis and Minimum-Norm Strong Stabilization -- phase change rate maximization --: Conclusion

 \subsection{Proof of Lemma~\ref{thm:c<r}}

-Without loss of generality, let us consider the generic rational $2^{\rm nd}$ order stable all-pass function $H(s)=\frac{s^2-bs+a}{s^2+bs+a}$ with unit gain.
+Without loss of generality, let us consider the generic rational second-order stable all-pass function $H(s)=\frac{s^2-bs+a}{s^2+bs+a}$ with unit gain.
 Since $H$ is stable, we have $a>0$ and $b>0$.
 Furthermore, since $|H(j\omega)|=|-H(j\omega)|$, the theorem statement remains correct for the case where one or both of $H_r$ and $H_c$ have DC gain equal to $-1$.
-One can readily verify the following facts:
+One can readily verify the following formulas: